chadcooper/sjc-arcuser/article.md

 quality data, up-to-date information, and timely and accurate notifications to their customers.
 With the help of a healthy GIS, the Utility will be able to keep up with rapid growth in a fast-changing world.
-In the aftermath of natural disaster, GIS applications helped power and aid the recovery effort.
-Even though the Utility is a mature GIS shop, they continue discovering new ways to utilize GIS and the Esri Platform.
+In the aftermath of a natural disaster, GIS applications helped power and aid the recovery effort.
+Even though the Utility is a mature GIS shop, they continue discovering new ways to utilize GIS and the Esri Platform to help them gain efficiencies and save themselves and their customers money.

 ## Acknowledgements